Skip to main content

 Pro Tip

 Before ordering, measure your existing cartridge or check your filter housing manual.
 While 10 x 2.5 inches is the most common residential size, some systems use 10 x 4.5 inch (big blue) or 20-inch cartridges.
-Also, consider buying the Membrane Solutions 6-pack instead if you plan to use this size long-term — at $4.39 per filter versus $32.88, the savings are substantial.
-This single-unit option makes sense only if you need an immediate one-off replacement.
+Also, consider buying the Membrane Solutions 6-pack instead if you plan to use this size long-term — the per-filter savings are roughly 7x compared to this single-unit option.
+This cartridge makes sense only if you need an immediate one-off replacement.

 Pros & Cons